hdShang/arxiv-daily/docs/cs-CV/2025-09-30/papers/250925740v1-dragging-with-geometry-from-pixels-to-geometry-guided-image-editing.md

 ---
 layout: default
-title: Dragging with Geometry: From Pixels to Geometry-Guided Image Editing
+title: "Dragging with Geometry: From Pixels to Geometry-Guided Image Editing"
 ---

 # Dragging with Geometry: From Pixels to Geometry-Guided Image Editing